About us

 Vico Magistretti studio museum.
 The meeting room

-Vico Magistretti worked for all his career in the studio at the corner of via Conservatorio and via Vincenzo Bellini in Milan, in the building designed in 1933 by his father, the architect Pier Giulio Magistretti.
+Vico Magistretti spent his entire career working in the studio at the corner of Via Conservatorio and Via Vincenzo Bellini in Milan, in the building designed in 1933 by his father, the architect Pier Giulio Magistretti.

-It was a small studio: less than eighty square meters on the mezzanine floor consisting of three rooms, not even fifty for the basement with the archive and an austere bathroom (there was no hot water until 2010!).
-And the staff was “small” too: Vico, of course, and Franco Montella, his longstanding and extraordinary assistant.
+It was a small studio, modest in size: barely eighty square metres on the raised ground floor, made up of three rooms, and not even fifty in the basement, where the archive was kept alongside a very basic bathroom (there was no hot water until as late as 2010!).
+The staff was equally small: Vico himself, of course, and Franco Montella, his trusted and exceptional assistant.

-In 2010, four years after Magistretti's death and three after the recognition by the Superintendency of Archives of Lombardy of the "particular historical importance" of the archive, the studio became a museum, or rather a studio museum.
+In 2010, four years after Magistretti's death and three after the Lombardy Archival Superintendence formally recognised the “special historical importance” of his archive, the studio was turned into a museum, or rather, a studio museum.

-Here, conservation, research, enhancement, interpretation and promotion of his archive and his work as an architect and designer coexist and interact with original elements of the place where Magistretti worked for over sixty years.
+Here, preservation, research, enhancement, interpretation and promotion of his archive and his work as an architect and designer coexist and interact with original features of the place where Magistretti worked for over sixty years.

-The meeting room is now the room for archival consultation too, and it still has the same table that Pier Giulio placed there and the Sonora lamp, chosen - and designed - by Vico Magistretti.
+The meeting room, today also an archival consultation space, still contain the table installed there by Pier Giulio and the Sonora lamp, chosen – and indeed designed – by Vico.

-Finally, Vico's room, properly his office, has been preserved practically as it was – it suffices to imagine it without computers, scanner and printer, tools of those who work in the museum today - with the two work desks, the black leather sofa and the wooden panels on the walls covered with drawings, photos, postcards, letters and cards.
+And then there is Vico's own room, properly his studio, preserved almost exactly as it was – one only needs to imagine it without the computers, scanner and printer used today by the foundation’s staff - with its two work desks, the black leather sofa (Portovenere, designed by him, needless to say) and the wooden panels on the walls covered with drawings, photos, postcards, letters and notes.

-Fondazione studio museo Vico Magistretti houses design and architecture exhibitions and organises guided tours, talks and meetings on the exhibitions themes as well as workshops and educational activities for schools.
+Fondazione studio museo Vico Magistretti hosts design and architecture exhibitions on its premises; it offers guided tours, talks and encounters on these same themes, as well as workshops and educational activities for schools.

 +